-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR's Jason Beaubien reports from Cairo.

-In his lengthy address, translated here by Al-Jazeera, Gadhafi today promised more violence against anyone who rises up against him.
+JASON BEAUBIEN: In his lengthy address, translated here by Al-Jazeera, Gadhafi today promised more violence against anyone who rises up against him.

-Gadhafi described the demonstrators as rats and crazy people.
+BEAUBIEN: Gadhafi described the demonstrators as rats and crazy people.
 He added that they're working for foreign intelligence agencies and are high on drugs.
 The protesters demanding an end to his four decades of autocratic rule, Gadhafi said, are pushing Libya to the brink of civil war.

-Mr. GADHAFI (Through Translator): Don't destroy your country for no reason.
+GADHAFI: Don't destroy your country for no reason.
 What is the reason for that?
 What's come over you?
 Shame on you.
 We were living in safety, security, prosperity.
 We're having our oil, our order and peace and happiness.
 Then we burn our country down.

-Mr. AMAR MOUSSA (Secretary General, Arab League) (Speaking Foreign Language).
+BEAUBIEN: Mr. AMAR MOUSSA (Secretary General, Arab League) (Speaking Foreign Language).

 BEAUBIEN: In a statement read by the secretary general of the Arab League, Amar Moussa, the regional body condemned what it said were violations of human rights law by the Libyan government and crimes against peaceful demonstrators.
 It denounced the use of mercenaries, live ammunition and heavy weapons against the protesters.

-Mr. AMAR MOUSSA (Secretary General, Arab League): (Speaking Foreign Language)
+AMAR MOUSSA: (Speaking Foreign Language)

-Unidentified Group: (Speaking Foreign Language)
+BEAUBIEN: Unidentified Group: (Speaking Foreign Language)

-A protester, Mohammad Yousef, who's from Tripoli, says Gadhafi has been massacring his own people.
+BEAUBIEN: A protester, Mohammad Yousef, who's from Tripoli, says Gadhafi has been massacring his own people.
 Yousef warns that if Gadhafi isn't driven out now, he could launch deadly reprisals against his opponents.

-Mr. MOHAMMAD YOUSEF: You know, it's the time for the revolution.
+MOHAMMAD YOUSEF: You know, it's the time for the revolution.
 If they stop now, there will never be a revolution in Libya.
 He will kill everyone, I swear.
 He will try to find everyone, every Libyan that were in the streets and will bring them to the jails and he will kill them.

-Jason Beaubien, NPR News, Cairo
+BEAUBIEN: Jason Beaubien, NPR News, Cairo

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.